dustinhayes/JS-Unplugged/README.md

 ```

 #### Named Function Expression
-Naming the function has a few benifits.
+Naming the function has a few benefits.
 First, and most importantly, it allows us to see the function name in the console.
 Second, it allows us to reference the function within the function to allow for recursion.
 We cover recursion in Functions II.
-We'll also see more about why this is usful later on.
+We'll also see more about why this is useful later on.
 ```javascript
 var funcExp = function () {},
 	funcNamedExp = function func() {};